-Apparently he had heard about Michigan’s Farm Act being repealed and he said that if one neighbors complains then we have to get rid of him and there is nothing we can say about it.
+Apparently he had heard about Michigan’s Farm Act being repealed and he said that if one neighbor complains then we have to get rid of him and there is nothing we can say about it.

-We called the township to see if we have an recourse and it looks like we do not.
+We called the township to see if we have recourse and it looks like we do not.

 In fact, we are now faced with the reality that if we don’t get rid of the rooster then we could be asked to get rid of the hens as well.